kahlil/kahlillechelt.com/content/_index.md

 ---
 title: Home
-description: A blog on software by Kahlil Lechelt.
+description: A blog by Kahlil Lechelt.
 ---